djstrikanova/nft-indexer/README.md

 - Automate scanning, downloading and analysis.
 In the current iteration, scanning/downloading/analysis is done manually by executing the script through command line.
 These scripts need to be upgraded such that a cronjob on a linux server can keep these scripts maintaining the most up to date NFT image annotations as they are generated.

+- Collect Collection Images
+    - Collections have their own specific image that represents the entire collection, the IPFS hashes for collections should also be collected and analyzed.

+- Rewrite Demo to use InstantSearch.
+The current demo uses Searchkit and an out of data version of it, I'd like to rebuild it using InstantSearch.
+The Demo also needs more features including:
+    - After clicking an image, more data should be displayed.
+Such as how many assets have this IPFS hash, what collection they correspond to, and a link to browse these assets on AtomicHub.
+    - All collection names should be searchable, users should be able to select their favorites.
+    - A user should be able to look up a specified IPFS hash for existing annotations.

+- EOS Anchor integration.
+    - Allow users to connect their EOS wallet and see the annotations for their own NFTs.

+- Effect Network Annotation Analysis
+    - The clip-interrogator generates a set of phrases useful for image generators such as Stable Diffusion.
+The first phrases tend to be the most accurate and the last phrases the least, but this is only from my limited inspection.
+Searching is hampered when all the phrases are displayed and much more effective when only the first is displayed.
+Furthermore, The "ViT-L-14/openai" and "ViT-H-14/laion2b_s32b_b79k" need to be compared.
+Effect Network is a microtasking platform on EOS.
+It's possible to use it's workers to rate the annotations of images.
+This can be used to rate models in comparison to one another and also optimize how many phrases are best for both accuracy and searches.